autogluon/autogluon/docs/install.md

 :::{note}

-AutoGluon requires Python version 3.8, 3.9, 3.10, or 3.11 and is available on Linux, MacOS, and Windows.
+* AutoGluon requires Python version 3.8, 3.9, 3.10, or 3.11 and is available on Linux, MacOS, and Windows.

+* The AutoGluon library comes pre-installed in all releases of [Amazon SageMaker Distribution](https://github.com/aws/sagemaker-distribution), the docker environment for data science used as the default image of [JupyterLab](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html) notebook instances in [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated.html).
+SageMaker Studio notebooks users can access AutoGluon's automation capabilities without needing to install or configure anything additional.
+To find the AutoGluon and PyTorch versions available in a SageMaker Distribution image, refer to the [RELEASE.md](https://github.com/aws/sagemaker-distribution/blob/main/build_artifacts/v1/v1.4/v1.4.2/RELEASE.md) file for your image version in the SageMaker Distribution GitHub repository.

 :::